Makkuskqa/Netflix_for_Kids/chapters/2_read_from_storage.md

 # GCP Storage
-First of all we are going to explore the most simple service: Storage.
+First of all we are going to explore the most simple service: Storage. what is it?
+Like the name says its a service from GCP where you can store files.
 I created a GCP account and uploaded a file into GCP storage.
 Now you are able to download this file.
-But in order to download it you need 3 information.
+But in order to download it you need 3 informations.

 1) The path where to find the file
 2) Permissions to read and download this file
 3) A Python library to execute the download

 ### 1) Path of the File
 Imagine GCP Storage works like the directory on your computer.
 So we need the "directory" where to find the file and the name of the file.
-In GCP storage you need
+To locate a file in GCP storage you need:
 - Project Id: This is where all the GCP resources of a specific project are bundled
 - Bucket name: Think about it as the directory on the first level.
 That where we start to look.
 - File path: This is the excact path of the file inside the bucket.